 Breaking Away from the Peloton

 ‘Tis the season for the Tour de France.
-In fact, ‘tis the 100th season of the Tour de France.
-This is the legendary bicycle race throughout some of southern Europe’s most dramatically beautiful countryside.
+This is the legendary bicycle race throughout some of Europe’s most dramatically beautiful countryside.
 And just as the scenery is breathtaking, so is the riding.
 About 100 cyclists, at the peak of humankind’s athletic capabilities, ride for twenty-one days, averaging around 100 miles each day, at speeds of 30 to 40 miles per hour.
 For the uninitiated, these are jaw dropping statistics, only achievable by the best of the best.
-Today is the final day of the 2013 tour and right this moment riders are making their way into the center of Paris to finish at the Arc de Triumph.
+Today is day nine of the 2022 tour and right this moment riders are making their way through central France towards some big climbs in the Alps.
 And since I can’t watch it live right now, for obvious reasons, I thought I could at least talk about it to a somewhat captive audience.

 Yes.
 I’m a fan.
 And not just because of the cycling, but also because watching the tour is kind of like taking an extended Rick Steves guided romp through all the little hamlets and hot spots of rural France.
 And the armchair athlete can sip his or her espresso and embrace some of the European joie de vivre surrounding this sport.
 Admittedly, this is not Razorback football, but there are some parallels.
 There are crashes.
 People get hurt.
 Concussions are commonplace.
 There are tailgating parties.
 And both cyclists and Football players wear spandex.
 I also think there is a Gospel parallel here, which we will get to in a minute, but first, if you’ll go with me, just a little more set-up.